If you are a fellow word nerd, I’m sure you have a punctuation pet peeve that makes you cringe every time you see it.

 Misuse #3: Do NOT use an apostrophe with possessive pronouns.

-It is never, ever appropriate to tack on an apostrophe + s with a possessive pronoun.
+It is never, ever appropriate to put an apostrophe + s with a possessive pronoun.
 You should never see your’s, her’s, their’s, etc.

 Incorrect: What’s your’s is mine, and what’s mine is your’s.